Things to do in Kuta Lombok + What to Expect

 Tanjung Aan Beach

-This is quite literally one of the most beautiful stretches of beach I’ve ever laid eyes on.
+This is quite literally one of the most beautiful stretches of beach I’ve ever laid eyes on, and visiting it should be on everyone’s list of things to do in Kuta Lombok.
 It’s definitely the most well-known beach around Kuta, and there’s a good reason for it.
 Just look at this beauty!
 The water is the bluest of blue and the sand is the whitest of white.

 If you’re a beach lover, I can’t imagine you won’t be bowled over by the natural beauty of Tanjung Aan.
 The calm waters also make it a great swimming beach.